Oliviertjeh/TelegramReminder/README.md

-# Telegram Reminder Userbot [Working in 2025]
+# Telegram Reminder Bot [Working 2025]

-Easily schedule and send reminders—including text, images, videos, voice notes, and more—directly from your Telegram user account, using natural `/add reminder` commands and precise CEST/CET date handling.
+A versatile Telegram bot that allows you to schedule and manage reminders easily and directly within Telegram.
+You can send text-based reminders or include media like images and videos.
+The bot supports various date formats, timezones, and chat filtering for enhanced control and security.

 ---

-## Key Capabilities
+## Features

 - **Flexible Scheduling**
+  - Ability to parse various date formats, including natural language input.
+  - Timezone support with automatic conversion to UTC.
-  Parse day‑first dates with optional times; defaults to 07:00 local if time is omitted.
+  - Defaults to 9:00 AM if no time is specified.

-- **Timezone Awareness**
-  Built on `zoneinfo` and `dateutil` for unambiguous CEST/CET interpretation and automatic UTC conversion.

-- **Media Support**
+- **Media and Text Support**
-  Remind with attached media by replying to a message or including file uploads—images, videos, voice notes, documents, etc.
+  - Send reminders with attached media (images, videos, etc.).
+  - Send text-based reminders.
+  - Use text from replies as reminder captions.
+  - Link to the original message when replying.
+  - Media support can be toggled on/off based on directory permissions.

-- **Allowed‑Chats Filter**
+- **Chat Filtering**
-  Restrict commands to one or more chat IDs or usernames for security and control.
+  - Restrict commands to specific chat IDs or usernames for enhanced security.

-- **Interactive Commands**
+- **Commands**
-  - `/add reminder <date> [time] <text>` – schedule a new reminder
+  - `/add <when> <msg>`: schedule a reminder.
-  - `/list reminders` – list all upcoming scheduled reminders
+  - `/list`: list upcoming reminders.
-  - `/delete reminder <ID>` – cancel a reminder by its Telegram-assigned message ID
+  - `/del <id>`: cancel a reminder by ID.
-  - `/help reminder` – show available commands
+  - `/help`: show available commands.
+  - `/start`: start bot message.

-- **Debug Logging**
+- **Robust Error Handling and Logging**
-  Auto‑logs parse input vs. now comparison for easy troubleshooting.
+  - Detailed logging for debugging.
+  - Handles missing dependencies gracefully.
+  - Gracefully handle file errors.

+- **Systemd Integration**
+  - Designed for integration with systemd for automated background operation.

+- **Storage**
+  - Reminders are stored in a `reminders.json` file.

 ---

 ## How It Works

 1. **Initialization**
    On first run, the script loads or prompts for your `TG_API_ID`, `TG_API_HASH`, and optional `ALLOWED_CHATS` list, saving them to a `.env` file.

 2. **Parsing & Validation**